robertDouglass/scrapfly-crawler/README.md

 - Rate limit (429) responses respect the server's retry-after header
 - Each URL has configurable max retries and base delay between retries
 - Exponential backoff increases delay between retries: base_delay * (2 ^ attempt)
+- Interruptions are handled gracefully with state persistence

+### Resuming Interrupted Crawls

+The crawler supports resuming interrupted crawls:

+1. State is automatically saved after each URL update
+2. When interrupted (Ctrl+C, error, etc.), state is preserved
+3. Use `--resume` flag to continue from last known position
+4. Most recent state file for domain is automatically detected
+5. New results are appended to existing output file
+6. Progress is maintained across sessions

 ## Development